 - Revising current online resources.
 The team is updating existing modules (i.e., background and exercises) with the latest technologies so that students' responses to exercises are recorded and available to the faculty member for grading and feedback. - Video mini-lectures.
 The team has professionally developed 2-5 minute video introductions to module topics, which are available in common formats for use with a variety of computer platforms. - Video how-to instructions.
-Additional videos provide step-by-step instruction for difficult concepts for several exercises, including the first isometric sketch, which can be daunting for students with weak spatial skills.
+Additional videos provide step-by-step instruction for difficult concepts for several exercises, including the first exercises and compare the results obtained through each.

+isometric sketch, which can be daunting for students with weak spatial skills.